seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > to be.
 Thus is the arising of this entire mass of suffering.

-The fact that this understanding of *paṭicca samuppāda* signified the arising of the *Dhamma*-eye in *Vipassī bodhisatta* is stated in the following words:
+The fact that this understanding of *paṭicca samuppāda* signified the arising of the Dhamma-eye in *Vipassī bodhisatta* is stated in the following words:

 > *Samudayo samudayo'ti kho, bhikkhave, Vipassissa bodhisattassa pubbe
 > ananussutesu dhammesu cakkhum udapādi, ñāṇaṁ udapādi, paññā udapādi, vijjā